adonisjs/legacy-docs/3.0/views.md

 #### Filters

-Filters transforms inline data and are super helpful when you want to transform data for representation only.
+Filters transform inline data and are super helpful when you want to transform data for representation only.

 ```twig
 {# username = 'john' #}